EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 1. The job 'Status' should go from 'Queued' to 'Completed'.

-If you selected a back-end where your home directory is common to both the Open OnDemand host and the back-end, then:
+If you selected a back-end where your home directory is common to both the Open OnDemand VM and the back-end, then:

 1. Click `res.txt` under **Folder Contents**.
 1. A new browser tab will appear with the contents of the file: